Skip to content

 cat "$result/hop3/runtime.json"

-Check that the web worker command is correct and uses $BIND_ADDRESS:$PORT.
+Check that the web worker command is correct and uses $BIND_ADDRESS:$PORT (or sets LISTEN_ADDR from $PORT).

 Missing runtime.json

-The build succeeds but Hop3 can't find runtime config.
+The build succeeds but Hop3 can't find the runtime config.
 Ensure your installPhase creates $out/hop3/runtime.json.

 Examples